Seborrheic Dermatitis Eyelids | Understanding The Causes & Treatments

 Manuka honey is known for its ability to heal the skin.
 It is created when bees pollinate the Manuka bush.

 Manuka honey protects against bacteria and stimulates cells to repair damaged skin, infection and rashes.
-Use this Healing New Zealand Manuka honey blended with organic nut-free oils and beeswax to create a surface barrier and guard the skin from unwanted toxins.
+Use this healing New Zealand Manuka honey blended with organic nut-free oils and beeswax to create a surface barrier and guard the skin from unwanted toxins.

 There are only six ingredients in this skin cream including certified organic New Zealand Manuka Honey, Manuka oil extract, organic olive oil, grape seed oil, organic beeswax and filtered water.

 The cream balm works great on sensitive skin.
-Perfect for dry, itchy, red skin and can be used to treat small wounds, cuts and burns.
+It’s perfect for dry, itchy, red skin and can be used to treat small wounds, cuts and burns.
 The balm applies in a thick layer on the skin but does not feel greasy.
 It also provides anti-bacterial properties to help keep out and neutralize dirt and toxins.

 Ingredients: Organic Olive Oil, Organic Beeswax, Filtered Water, Grape Seed Oil, Organic Active 16+ New Zealand Manuka Honey and Manuka Oil Extract